 Here is your ultimate Albania packing list.
 It covers everything you should pack for Albania month-by-month.
 Written By Agness from eTramping and expanded by the Chasing the Donkey team.

 For the longest time, it has seemed that Albania had been forgotten about.
 Many people – even Europeans – might actually struggle to pinpoint it on a map.
-But the country’s star as been in the ascendancy in recent years, with word-of-mouth recommendations giving the economy a much-needed tourist boost.
-Which should really be of no surprise, given how beautiful the place actually is.
+But the country’s star has been in the ascendancy in recent years, with word-of-mouth recommendations giving the economy a much-needed tourist boost.
+This should really be of no surprise, given how beautiful the place actually is.